Testing Shell Commands with the Crystal CLI

 the spec and list out available argument options that existed.

-Ensuring All Expectations Called
+Ensuring All Expectations Called#ensuring-all-expectations-called

 The final piece ensures that all expected calls were hit.
 The Fhd::MockProcessRunner